Augmentation Research Center: Beginnings

 Some early ideas by Douglas Engelbart were developed in 1959 funded by the Air Force Office of Scientific Research (now Rome Laboratory).

-By 1962, a framework document was published.
+They focused on methods of improving human intellectual capacity through the use of computers, specifically using interactivity.
+Ideas proposed center on aligning computer interfaces with the human brain by using displays and "other transducers".
+Further refinement of these ideas led to a March 10, 1960 essay Man-Machine Intelligent-Team Research where Engelbart breaks human cognition into "Activity Units", with an information-handling and materials-handling facility.
+He envisions information and material/objects freely flowing in and out, with a constant exchange of information between facilities.
+Engelbart takes this idea of "Activity Units" and made an expended functional model for implementation into a computer, looping into his cognition theory processors, displays, storage, and other discrete components.
+By October, 1962, a finalized framework document titled Augmenting Human Intellect: A Conceptual Framework was published which fully defined his theories dating back to a 1959 collection of notes.

 J. C. R. Licklider, the first director of the United States Department of Defense's Advanced Research Project Agency (DARPA) Information Processing Techniques Office (IPTO), funded the project in early 1963.
 First experiments were done trying to connect a display at SRI to the massive one-of-a-kind AN/FSQ-32 computer at the System Development Corporation in Santa Monica, California.

 NASA funding

 NASA began to provide major funding at the behest of Robert Taylor in 1964.
 A custom graphical workstation was built around a commercial computer, the CDC 160A, and a CDC 3100, which handled a single user at a time.
 In 1965, Taylor became IPTO director, leading to increased funding.
-In 1968 an SDS 940 computer running the Berkeley Timesharing System allowed multiple users.
+In 1968 an SDS 940 computer running the Berkeley Timesharing System allowed multiple users as part of the oN-Line System (NLS).

 The project was first called ARNAS after the sponsors.
 For a few years it was then called the Augmented Human Intellect Research Center, which got shortened to the Augmentation Research Center around 1969.

 The Mother of All Demos

-During a 90-minute session at the Fall Joint Computer Conference in December 1968, Engelbart, Bill English, Jeff Rulifson and other ARC staffers presented their work in a live demonstration, including real-time video conferencing and interactive editing in an era when batch processing was still the paradigm for using computers.
+During a 90-minute session at the Fall Joint Computer Conference in December 1968, Engelbart, Bill English, Jeff Rulifson and other ARC staffers presented their work with the NLS in a live demonstration, including real-time video conferencing, windowed task management, and interactive editing in an era when batch processing was still the paradigm for using computers.
 This was later called "the Mother of All Demos".

+Further NLS Development

+ARC continued the development the NLS after its appearance at the 1968 Fall Joint Computer Conference, largely in support of existing NASA and ARPA contracts.
+This includes a 1969 study for the Rome Air Development Center on using NLS-derived technologies for improved management efficiency and a more general 1972 report for NASA detailing overall research progress.
+The NLS would continue development until its eventual spinoff to Tymshare.